Semistable abelian varieties over $\mathbb{Q}$ with bad reduction at 19 only: an overview of the Fontaine--Schoof strategy: Semistable abelian varieties over with bad reduction at 19 only

-We shall now use class field theory to show $F$ is the ray class field of $L^{D(\Gamma)}$ of modulus 2.
-This implies that any other non-trivial abelian extension of $L^{D(\Gamma)}$ ramified only at primes above 2 has conductor at least $(1+i)^3$.
+Since $F/L^{D(\Gamma)}$ has degree 3, and is only ramified at $(1+i)$, it is contained in the ray class field of modulus $(1+i)$.
+We shall now use class field theory to show $F$ is the ray class field of $L^{D(\Gamma)}$ of modulus $(2)$.
+In particular, $F$ has conductor $(1+i)$ and any other non-trivial abelian extension of $L^{D(\Gamma)}$ ramified only at $(1+i)$ has conductor at least $(1+i)^3$.

 Let $\OO$ be the ring of integers of $L^{D(\Gamma)}$.
-Recall that $\mathrm{Cl}_2(L^{D(\Gamma)})$, the ray class group of $L^{D(\Gamma)}$ of modulus 2, fits in the following exact sequence
+Recall that $\mathrm{Cl}_{(2)}(L^{D(\Gamma)})$, the ray class group of $L^{D(\Gamma)}$ of modulus $(2)$, fits in the following exact sequence \cite[Prop.
+3.2.3]{Cohen_advanced_computational_ANT}

 where $\mathrm{Cl}(L^{D(\Gamma)})$ denotes the class group of $L^{D(\Gamma)}$.
 As $-19 \equiv 5 \mod{8}$, we see $2\OO = (i+1)^2$ and $(i+1)$ has residual degree 2.
 Thus, as abelian groups $(\OO/2\OO)^* \cong C_2^2 \times C_3$.
 The fundamental unit $\varepsilon$ of $L^{D(\Gamma)}$ has minimal polynomial $x^4 + 26x^3 + 338x^2 - 26x + 1$.
 As the absolute norm $N(i-\varepsilon)=340$ is not divisible by $N(2)=16$, we see $i \not \equiv \varepsilon \mod{2}$.
 Likewise, as $N(i-1)= 4$ and $N(\varepsilon-1)=340$, both $i$ and $\varepsilon$ do not equal $1$ modulo $2$.
 In particular, the image of $\OO^*$ in $\left(\OO/2\OO\right)^*$ is a group of order 4.
 The class number of $L^{D(\Gamma)}$ is trivial.
-Thus it follows that $\mathrm{Cl}_2(L^{D(\Gamma)}) \cong C_3$, whence $F$ is the ray class field extension of $L^{D(\Gamma)}$ of modulus 2.
+Thus it follows that $\mathrm{Cl}_2(L^{D(\Gamma)}) \cong C_3$, whence $F$ is the ray class field extension of $L^{D(\Gamma)}$ of modulus $(2)$.

 We shall now show $L^{D^2(\Gamma)}= F$.
 First note that $L^{D^2(\Gamma)}/L^{D(\Gamma)}$ may only be ramified at $(1+i)$ since $L^{D(\Gamma)}$ is ramified at 19 and the ramification degree of $L$ at 19 is (at most) 2.
 Suppose $K/L^{D(\Gamma)}$ is an abelian extension of $L^{D(\Gamma)}$ ramified only at $(1+i)$ containing $F$ as a proper subfield.
 We shall show $K$ cannot be contained in $L$.